renantn/renantn.github.io/about.md

 <!--author-->

 I've always been a curious person.
-Naturally, this led me to become interested in areas related to science, technology, engineering, and mathematics (STEM).
+This naturally led me to become interested in areas related to science, technology, engineering, and mathematics (STEM).
 My passion for computers and games led me to study Computer Engineering at a public university in Brazil.

 Delving deep into the world of the computer - one of the most incredible innovations in history - has been a rewarding journey.
 The ability to create solutions for a variety of challenges motivated me to specialize in software development.